MattiaFanan/k8s-notes/05-storage/2-mechanics/02-common-ckad-storage-types.md

     J -->|Yes| K[Use hostPath with read-only]
     J -->|No| L[Reconsider architecture — hostPath is not portable]
 ```
+%comment this marmaid is strange, like yes in the node?
 ## emptyDir

 `emptyDir` is created when a pod is assigned to a node.
 It exists as long as the pod runs on that node.
 When the pod is removed, `emptyDir` is deleted permanently.